Home>>EAA Summer School

 An evaluation test is foreseen on the last day, Sunday, September 10.
 By following the full course and passing the evaluation, students can earn 1 ECTS credit.

 Summer School registration will be possible from February 28 to August 30, 2023.
+(Please note that the deadline for registration in the Fundamental Course for those that would like to apply for accomodation is on July 28).

 Please check the website for updates on applications for Grants.
-The deadline for Grants application is on March 31.
+The deadline for Grants application is on March 31 June 15.

 Detailed information